qmacro/qmacro.github.io/src/posts/2022-12-13-array-push-with-autovivification-in-jq.md

 ---
 I wanted to make a note to self about this.
 I'm using Advent of Code for an opportunity to practise and learn more about `jq`, and in [Day 7: No Space Left On Device](https://adventofcode.com/2022/day/7) I think I need a way of appending values to arrays, which are themselves values of properties that I create on the fly.
 This may not turn out to be useful in the end, but I wanted to explore it (I was thinking I could store the list of files in a given directory like this).

+> See the update at the end of this post for a much neater approach.

 The structure I had in mind is this (in pseudo-JSON):

 ```text